torwart/party/docs/plugins/Write-a-Plugin.md

 import os
 import sys
-import party
-# or use
-sys.path.insert(0, '/path/to/party/installation')
-# and then use 'import party'

 # create a new class yourClassName will be represent in the partyfile like gitClient or brewClient
 class yourClassName():